 Figure 2: Factors driving increased investment in offshore wind

 Which offshore wind jobs are in demand in Europe?

-Increasing offshore wind turbine power, and project size, creates a growing demand for specialist talent.
+The increase in offshore wind turbine power along with project size is responsible for creating a growing demand for specialist talent.

 Wind energy provides 300,000 jobs across 248 factories in Europe and contributes €37bn to EU GDP every year.
 In fact, IRENA is anticipating the number of global wind jobs to rise from 1 to 6 million between 2017-2050.

 We are currently seeing a lot of demand for the following roles and skill sets.